Creation of resources listing all the tools and their metadata relevant to your community

 The interactive table you have created can be embedded in your community page on the Hub, e.g. microGalaxy.

-Hands-on: Embed your table as an iframe
+Hands On: Embed your table as an iframe

 - If not already done, fork the repository Galaxy Hub